pyOpenSci/pyopensci.github.io/_posts/2024-06-25-create-your-first-python-package-scipy-2024.md

 *If you don’t have homebrew*
 * Download a mamba installer and use bash to install mambaforge:
   * Download the installer: [Mambaforge installer for Mac](https://github.com/conda-forge/miniforge#mambaforge).
-  * Note that if you have a newer mac with a m1 or m2 chip, then you will want to install the Apple Silicon version: OS X arm64 (Apple Silicon) Mambaforge-MacOSX-arm64.
+  * Note that if you have a newer mac with an M1 or M2 chip, then you will want to install the Apple Silicon version: OS X arm64 (Apple Silicon) Mambaforge-MacOSX-arm64.
 If you have an older mac use: OS X x86_64 Mambaforge-MacOSX-x86_64
 * In your Terminal window, cd to the location of the download file.
 Run: `bash Mambaforge3-latest-MacOSX-modify-filename-here.sh`
 * Follow the prompts on the installer screens.
 * If you are unsure about any setting, accept the defaults.
 You can change them later.